CRH

 ADHD-I

-In our view, this follows from the fact that ADHD-I is also characterized by an exaggerated endocrine stress response. -
+In our opinion, this results from the fact that ADHD-I is also characterized by an excessive endocrine stress response. -

 SCT

-In our view, this follows from the fact that SCT is most likely also characterized by a flattened endocrine stress response.
+In our opinion, this results from the fact that SCT is most likely also characterized by a flattened endocrine stress response.

 4. Measurement of CRH

-CRH in the brain can only be measured in cerebrospinal fluid.
-This is not practical for usual diagnostics or treatment.
+CRH in the brain can only be measured in the cerebrospinal fluid.
+This is not practical for standard diagnostics or treatment.

 CRH can also be measured in blood plasma.